Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M07L04_Advanced_Business_Rules.md

 ### Task 2 – Add Field to Knowledge Question Form

-1. Make sure you still have the **Knowledge Question** entity selected.
+1. Make sure you still have the **Knowledge Question** Table selected.

 2. Select the **Forms** tab and click to open the **Main** form.